 What times are check-in and check-out?

 Check-in is from 4pm.
-Check-out is by 11am.
+Check-out is by 10.30am.
 However, if you need to get here particularly early or late, let us know and we'll do what we can to accommodate you.
-When space allows, we can store your luggage for the day.
+We can also store your luggage for the day if needed.

 Is there somewhere I can store my bike or canoe?

 Yes, we have a locked shed with plenty of room to store bikes and canoes.

 What activities are there in the area?

 Walking, cycling, canoeing, mountain biking, you name it.
 Check out our Things To Do page for more details.